carlsonad/vscode-mssql_wiki/getting-started.md

     <img src="./media/sql-server-linux-connect-and-query-vs-code/vscode-result-grid.png" alt="Results" style="width: 300px;" />

+    > [!TIP]
+    > For Linux, xclip is required for selection copy from the results grid.

 ## View and save the result

 1. Select VS Code menu: **View** --> **Toggle Editor Group Layout** to switch to vertical or horizontal split layout.